 Then, the 1980s brought about the Interactive Voice Response (IVR) systems.
 By the late 80s, companies were accepting the systems as an optional channel of service.
 Unlike today, most companies used a separate toll-free number for customers who chose automation.
 Companies that were known for their quality customer service said they would never force users to use a machine interface, stating it was ‘rude’ and didn’t represent the type of customer experience they wanted to provide.
 However, when the cost savings to companies was realized, almost overnight, the same system that was considered ‘rude’ front-ended close to 100 percent of incoming calls, even for the elite customers.
-Some companies required the caller to press “0” twice to transfer to an agent.
+Some companies required the caller to press “0” twice to transfer to an associate.

 Today, companies not only force callers to enter information; they also play marketing messages, provide website information, outage information, and/or business hours and locations.
-This causes long delays when trying to reach an agent and can frustrate customers.
+This causes long delays when trying to reach an associate and can frustrate customers.
 No longer can customers ‘choose’ to use the automation; rather they’re often forced to use it as the only means to do business with that specific company or to resolve an issue.
-More and more companies started to embrace the IVR solution, causing customers to have a very limited number of options if they wanted to speak to an agent.
+More and more companies started to embrace the IVR solution, causing customers to have a very limited number of options if they wanted to speak to an associate.

 In reality, however, the fault lies not with the technology, but with the implementation of the technology.